rzamoramx/core_banking_system_es_cqrs/README.md

   }
   ```

-  And you will see all logs in each component console previously started in the installation section.
+  You will see all components interacting with each other to process the transaction seeing the logs in each console.

 2- Check the account balance by sending a GET request to the Queries API: